 - Travel Credit Card – for your preferred hotel

 - Travel Credit Card – general card to maximize your points

 The sections below provide a more detailed explanation of why we think these are the 21 Travel Necessities travelers will find themselves wanting or using while traveling.
-We’ve also included a section at the very end that offers a few less-than-essential items that travelers still might find interesting and worth taking (although they are certainly not essentials).
+We’ve also included a section at the very end that offers a few less-than-essential items that travelers still might find interesting and worth packing (although they are certainly not essentials).

-Quality Carry On Suitcase
+Quality Carry On Suitcase – a top travel necessity

-First on our list is a good quality carry on suitcase.
+First on our list is a good quality carry-on suitcase.
 It might be tempting to go cheap here, but experience suggests that investing in a decent to maybe excellent carry on is worth every penny.
-These days, we recommend a 4-wheeled spinner, and preferably a soft sided bag.
+These days, we recommend a 4-wheeled spinner, and preferably a soft-sided bag.
 For example, the TravelPro Crew 11 21″ is one of our favorites (read our review here).